Benjamin Boyd: Royal Bank of Australia

-By 1824 Boyd was a stockbroker in London and on 8 October 1840 he addressed a letter to Lord John Russell, stating that he had recently dispatched a vessel entirely his own at a cost of £30,000 for "further developing the resources of Australia and its adjacent Islands".
+On 8 October 1840, Boyd addressed a letter to Lord John Russell, stating that he had recently dispatched a vessel entirely his own at a cost of £30,000 for "further developing the resources of Australia and its adjacent Islands".
 Just owning such a vessel got him into the Royal Yacht Squadron, where he could associate with the landed classes.
 He stated that he intended to send other vessels, and asked for certain privileges in connection with the purchase of land at various ports he intended to establish.
 He received a guarded reply promising assistance, but pointing out that land could not be sold to an individual to the "exclusion or disadvantage of the public".
 About this period Boyd had floated the Royal Bank of Australia, and debentures of this bank to the amount of £200,000 were sold.
 This sum was eventually taken by Boyd to Australia as the bank's representative.
 He arrived in Hobson's Bay, Port Phillip District, on his schooner, Wanderer, on 15 June 1842, and reached Port Jackson, Sydney, on 18 July 1842.

-In Australia
+He was preceded by three steamships, the first ocean-going steamships in Australian waters.
+These and two sail ships carried funds and employees of the bank.

+The Royal Bank of Australia, formed in 1839, never carried out more than cursory banking operations.
+Instead, its funds were largely fraudulently used to finance Boyd's pastoral, shipping and whaling activities.
+Through the bank, Boyd also lent money to the New Zealand Government.
+The bank was liquidated in 1846 with heavy losses incurred by depositors and shareholders.

+Henry Sewell, whom Boyd met through the Royal Yacht Squadron, became involved in the Royal Bank of Australia.
+He was subsequently able to use his experience of colonial affairs in joining the Canterbury Association which advocated for the colonisation of New Zealand, and in time was elected the colony's first premier.